Transformers are Inherently Succinct: The size of smallest witness via non-emptiness problem

-If $i$ is a position of a symbol $a_i$, attention picks the rightmost position $j$ of a symbol $a_j$ to the left of $i$ and checks with the value predicate that $(a_j,a_i) \in H$.
+If $i$ is a position of a symbol $\sym{a}_i$, attention picks the rightmost position $j$ of a symbol $\sym{a}_j$ to the left of $i$ and checks with the value predicate that $(\sym{a}_j,\sym{a}_i) \in H$.
+Two boundary conditions remain: the input must begin with the counter $\sym{0000}$ and end with the counter $\sym{1111}$.
+The first is a position-wise check at the leftmost $\sym{\#}$, requiring $C_1(i) = \cdots = C_4(i) = 0$ at that position; the second is the analogous check at the rightmost $\sym{\#}$, requiring all four bits to be $1$.
+We omit the construction of these gadgets here, since they follow the same pattern as $C_{+1}$ and $M_\leftarrow$. \end{example}

-This allows us to succinctly recognize a language whose smallest string has length exponential in the number of bits of the binary counter.
-By stacking multiple such strings vertically and introducing vertical constraints in addition to the horizontal constraints $H$, we can even succinctly recognize languages whose smallest string has doubly exponential length. \end{example}
+The construction given in \zcref{ex:tiling} allows us to succinctly recognize a language whose shortest word has length exponential in the number of bits of the binary counter.
+In the following, we describe how to extend this idea such that we can reduce an $\EXPSPACE$-complete problem to non-emptiness of a certain B-RASP program.
+Intuitively, we place multiple such words as above on top of each other, creating multiple rows and columns (separated by $\sym{\#}$).
+Moreover, we introduce vertical constraints, i.e., between rows, in addition to the horizontal constraints $H$.
+Using this technique, we will see in \zcref{thm:ltl-succinct} how B-RASP programs can even succinctly recognize languages whose shortest word has doubly exponential length.

-We prove the following precise complexity bounds: \begin{theorem} The non-emptiness problem for UHATs and B-RASP programs is $\EXPSPACE$-complete. \end{theorem}
+Throughout the rest of this section, we build up to the proof of the following complexity bound. \begin{restatable}[]{theorem}{thmUHATemptiness} The non-emptiness problem for UHATs and B-RASP programs is $\EXPSPACE$-complete.\looseness=-1 \end{restatable}

-We start with the lower bound and show it first for B-RASP programs. \begin{proposition} The non-emptiness problem for B-RASP programs is $\EXPSPACE$-hard. \end{proposition} For the proof we use the techniques illustrated in \cref{ex:tiling} and reduce from a so-called \emph{tiling problem}.
-A \emph{tile} is a quadruple $t \in \N_0^4$, where we write $t = \langle\tleft(t),\tup(t),\tright(t),\tdown(t)\rangle$.
-The \emph{$2^n$-tiling problem} is defined as follows:
+To prove \zcref{thm:UHAT-emptiness}, we start with the lower bound for B-RASP programs. \begin{proposition} The non-emptiness problem for B-RASP programs is $\EXPSPACE$-hard. \end{proposition} For the proof, we use the construction sketched in \zcref{ex:tiling} and reduce from the tiling problem.